jpegleg/dwarven-toolbox/README.md

 # dwarven-toolbox 🧰

-The dwarven-toolbox is a collection of small and simple utility programs.
+The dwarven-toolbox is a collection (monorepo) of 78 small and simple utility programs.
 Functionality ranges from CLI cryptography to system script optimizations.

 ```
 Priorities for the toolbox: